KyssK00L/Port2ctree/README.md

 # Port2ctree

-Convert Nmap or Rustscan results into a Cherrytree (.ctd) file.
+Convert Nmap or Rustscan results into a Cherrytree (.ctb) file.

 ## Installation